luiscoco/Java-WebAPI-with-VSCode/README.md

-# How to create a Java WebAPI with VSCode
+# How to create a Java version 17 WebAPI with VSCode

 ## 1. Run VScode and create the project structure